 by Jay Traugott

 Introducing the 2021 Audi e-tron S, a more powerful version of the all-electric e-tron SUV that also comes packed full of the German automaker's latest technologies.
 Audi has a lot to prove with its e-tron lineup of battery-electrics, and the e-tron SUV was the first one to arrive.
 There's also the e-tron Sportback and e-tron Sportback S featuring a more coupe-like body style, though interior space is compromised.
-Those who desire a luxurious EV SUV with sufficient passenger and cargo room with more power than you'll ever need, the e-tron S is for you.
+For those who desire a luxurious EV SUV with sufficient passenger and cargo room with more power than you'll ever need, the e-tron S is for you.

 But there's another reason why the 2021 e-tron S is a cause for celebration: it's the first volume-production EV to have three electric motors.
 Combined with Audi's all-wheel-drive and advanced torque vectoring, the e-tron S is also capable of handling just about any tough road situation in its path.